-If Indian literature interests you even a wee bit, pick up 50 Writers, 50 Books.
+If Indian literature interests you even a wee bit, pick up 50 Writers, 50 Books & thank me later.